nickjbrowning/qml-lightning/README.md

 # Use

-An example of performing energy + force learning on an Aspirin trajectory can be found in `tests/`
+An example of performing energy + force learning on an MD9 trajectory data can be found in `tests/train_md9_forces.py`

 First, download the MD9 dataset by typing the following command in the `tests/` folder